Cybersecurity jobs with an associate’s degree include many entry-level roles in the government and private sectors in information security.

 Students in a two-year cybersecurity program will learn a broad range of basic industry skills and concepts.
 For example, most programs teach how to install security software, monitor networks for security breaches, and respond to cyber-attacks.

-With an online Associates Degree in Cybersecurity, you can obtain an entry-level cybersecurity job.
+With an online associate degree in Cybersecurity, you can obtain an entry-level cybersecurity job.
 You can also earn credit towards a four-year degree should you want to continue your education.

 The BLS reports that most cybersecurity jobs require a bachelor’s degree.
 This requirement may have been true for a long time.
 However, there are thousands of unfilled cybersecurity jobs.
 And there are plenty of jobs you can secure with no degree or an associate’s degree in cybersecurity.
 These entry-level cybersecurity jobs include: